OpenSrcCM/CM-Plan-Site/README.md

 * Install the [Vagrant](https://www.vagrantup.com/) application on your system.

 :notebook: ***NOTES***:

+1. Having sufficient memory in your workstation is assumed.
-1. All above Prerequisites can be installed on Windows or Mac workstations.
+2. All above Prerequisites can be installed on Windows or Mac workstations.
-2. The following commands assume these prerequisites have been installed on your workstation as prescribed.
+3. The following commands assume these prerequisites have been installed on your workstation as prescribed.

 * Using the git command-line window, prepare to your workstation with the following commands from your home directory: